containers/virtcontainers/hack/virtc/README.md

 ```
 # ./virtc container status -id=1 -pod-id=306ecdcf-0a6f-4a06-a03e-86a7b868ffc8
 ```
-This should generate the following output (assuming the container has been started):
+This will generate output similar to the following (assuming the container has been started):
 ```
 CONTAINER ID    STATE
 1               running